 A board which receives an offer, or is approached with a view to an offer being made, must, in the interests of shareholders, establish an independent committee of the board to make a recommendation (i) as to whether the offer is, or is not, fair and reasonable and (ii) as to acceptance or voting.
 As soon as reasonably practicable, the board must retain a competent independent financial adviser to advise the independent committee in writing in connection with the offer and in particular as to whether the offer is, or is not, fair and reasonable and as to acceptance and voting.
-The independent committee must approve the appointment of any independent financial adviser's written advice, including reasons, must be made known to shareholders by including it in the offeree board circular along with the recommendations of the independent committee regarding the offer.
+The independent committee must approve the appointment of any independent financial adviser before the appointment is made.
+The independent financial adviser's written advice, including reasons, must be made known to shareholders by including it in the offeree board circular along with the recommendations of the independent committee regarding the offer.